-- Two joystick controls that operate all lift arm and stabiliser leg operations. - A two position stay put switch for High \$\infty\/\Low \$ - A three position stay put switch to select module traverse arm operations. - A Red "Mushroom" type stop button for Emergency Stop.
+- Two joystick controls that operate all lift arm and stabiliser leg operations. - A two position stay put switch for High A two Position Speed - A three position stay put switch to select module traverse , stabiliser leg and lifting arm operations. - A Red "Mushroom" type stop button for Emergency Stop.